Leprechault/PEN-533/README.md

 # PEN-533
-Dataset for the pos-grad course PEN-533
+Dataset for the pos-grad stat course PEN-533